TerisaManuel/Tech-Background/05-reflections/README.md

 <summary>⚡ The moments that tested me</summary>
 <br>

-Picking up tools I had never touched before — Cisco Packet Tracer, GitHub, n8n — and pushing through the learning curve instead of walking away.
+Picking up tools I had never touched before, Cisco Packet Tracer, GitHub, n8n — and pushing through the learning curve instead of walking away.

 Troubleshooting problems where the answer wasn't obvious and learning to work through them systematically instead of guessing.